 - Interest incurred only on the funds borrowed – you can set the line of credit limit at whatever figure you think is appropriate, but you will not need to repay any interest until you have withdrawn cash.
 This means that if you do not spend anything, you will not owe any interest.

-- Unsecured line of credit loans risk no collateral – as you do not need to secure an unsecured line of credit against on asset, you do not need to worry about losing a high value item if you miss repayments.
+- Unsecured line of credit loans risk no collateral – as you do not need to secure an unsecured line of credit against an asset, you do not need to worry about losing a high-value item if you miss repayments.
 However, missing monthly repayments will affect your credit score and you may be charged extra fees.

-- Ideal for temporary cash flow issues and long term projects – no matter what you need the money for, a line of credit can be ideal for those in an emergency financial situation, those with ideas for home renovations, or those who want to consolidate their debts.
+- Ideal for temporary cash flow issue – no matter what you need the money for, a line of credit can be ideal for those in an emergency financial situation, those with ideas for home renovations, or those who want to consolidate their debts.

-While there are several advantages to line of credit loans, there are also disadvantages to consider that may mean an alternative is more suitable for you:
+While there are advantages to line of credit loans online, there are also disadvantages to consider that may mean an alternative is more suitable for you: